Napoleon Brand Air Conditioner Review & Buying Guide

-Napoleon is a decent choice if you're in the market for a new air conditioner, especially if buying from one almost the only local brands.
-Their made-in-Canada heating products are fairly durable, reliable, and made with quality components and materials.
+Napoleon is a decent choice if you're in the market for a new air conditioner, especially if you want to buy from one of the few brands that’s actually local.
+Their made-in-Canada cooling products are fairly durable, reliable, and made with quality components and materials.

 This guide will help you determine if a Napoleon air conditioner is right for you, tell you what you can expect to pay, and help you decide which model is a good fit for your home.

 One thing Canadians love about Napoleon is that their products are proudly made in Ontario.
 Just as importantly, their air conditioners are made with durable components that are designed to last, and their cooling systems have been specially engineered for relatively efficient and reliable performance.

 Something else that consumers like about Napoleon air conditioners is that they're compact, and that means they can fit in smaller spaces (like under decks) and use less refrigerant, which is a bonus for the environment.

 That’s because every one of their air conditioners is made with microchannel coils, which offer improved heat transfer and efficiency in a smaller space compared to standard coils.
 Similarly, all of their air conditioners are equipped with efficient Copeland scroll compressors, one of the most popular compressors on the market.